I recently hosted a discussion at the London Agile Discussion Group (LADG) on the topic of BDD and feature files.

 So the primary purpose of writing the feature file is to stem mote conversations.
 The secondary purpose is that it’s a useable document for aiding our design, development, testing and checking activities.
 And a third purpose is that we can then use glue code and create step definition files that contain automation code that will assert our explicit expectations that we have formed in our “then” statements.

-In the discussion group, I then set the challenge to the group to great a second “given when then” declarative sentence with an example table based on the following second scenario related to our context:
+In the discussion group, I then set the challenge to the group to create a second “given when then” declarative sentence with an example table based on the following second scenario related to our context:

 Scenario: Searching based on search criteria data